kadmuffin/develbox/README.md

 > _I could instead have used developments containers with VSCode now that I think about it._

-So instead of choosing all of those good options, I decided to try make a script that does something similar to [Devbox](https://github.com/jetpack-io/devbox) and [Toolbox](github.com/containers/toolbox) but worse just to learn Golang.
+So instead of choosing all of those good options, I decided to try to make a script that does something similar to [Devbox](https://github.com/jetpack-io/devbox) and [Toolbox](github.com/containers/toolbox) but worse just to learn Golang.

 ## What does that mean?

 Mainly, it means that the code quality here probably is not the best.
 There are a ton of things that should be improved or made more secure.

-I would fix them but my current knowledge on coding, containers and linux isn't enough to make this a better product.
+I would fix them but my current knowledge of coding, containers, and Linux isn't enough to make this a better product.

 **TL;DR: It's best to not use this in your projects, as it is made for personal use.**

 ## Getting Started

 If you are okay with all that, you can install this script by doing the following.
-First we should visit the prerequisites.
+First, we should visit the prerequisites.

 ### Prerequisites